Edward Mann Lewis: World War I

 Early in the American intervention in the war, Lewis was promoted to brigadier-general in the regular Army, taking command of the 76th Infantry Brigade, and later the 38th Infantry Division at Camp Shelby, Mississippi.
 As they trained and prepared for departure for Europe, General Lewis was sent to France and placed in command of all US Forces in Paris.
 With many members of the AEF stationed in the city and many more passing through on the way to the front, General Pershing thought it necessary to have one command responsible.
 In November 1917 Paris was made a separate military district, and became a separate command under General Lewis.
 He was given jurisdiction over all the troops stationed in the city, and all casual visitors.
 He published orders in December that prescribed the rules of conduct for all American forces in or visiting the city, or those rotating to or from the front lines.
 These regulations remained in force under his successors, when Paris was full of men seeking recuperation and recreation, and for whose good behavior the district commander was responsible.

-On May 5, 1918, he was assigned to command the Third Brigade of the 2nd Infantry Division in Verdun, just before it moved south to blunt the German advance on Paris.
+On May 5, 1918, he succeeded Brigadier General Peter Murray in command of the 3rd Infantry Brigade of Major General Omar Bundy's 2nd Division in Verdun, just before it moved south to blunt the German advance on Paris.
 With the Marines assigned to the division fighting in Belleau Wood, troops under Lewis dug in just south of the Paris to Metz road stopping the German advance just outside Chateau-Thierry.
 This Second Battle of the Marne would become part of the Hundred Days Offensive, turning the tide of the war to the Allies favor.
 In what Pershing called a "Brilliantly executed operation" Lewis led his brigade in capturing the important town of Vaux on July 1.